 Crossing red lines: What's annoying Asian nations most?

-In this Nov.
-10, 2016, file photo, a TV screen shows images of then U.S. President-elect Donald Trump, right, and North Korean leader Kim Jong Un during a news program at the Seoul Railway Station in Seoul, South Korea.
-South Korea takes offense first, and most regularly, with Japan, largely over disputes stemming from Tokyo's 35-year colonization of the Korean Peninsula in the early 20th century.
+How can you get under the skin of an Asian country?
+Diplomatic body searches, bomber flights, shrine statues and even doormats have set governments on edge.
+South Korea takes offence first, and most regularly, with Japan, largely over disputes stemming from Tokyo's 35-year colonization of the Korean Peninsula in the early 20th century.

 Discussions